 - > By letter or email

 - > Over the phone

 - >In person

-By a third party acting on behalf of the complainant
+- > By a third party acting on behalf of the complainant

 The complainant should provide details such as relevant dates, times, and the names of witnesses of events, alongside copies of any relevant documents, and what they feel would resolve the complaint.
-If complainants need assistance raising a formal complaint, they can contact the school office on 0116
+If complainants need assistance raising a formal complaint, they can contact the school office on 0116 2298137.

-The headteacher (or designated member of the senior leadership team) will call a meeting to clarify concerns and seek a resolution.
+The Head of School / Executive Headteacher (or designated member of the senior leadership team) will call a meeting to clarify concerns and seek a resolution.
 The complainant may be accompanied to this meeting and should inform the school of the identity of their companion in advance.